-Sharia has become one of the hottest topics of discussion and debate in the contemporary political discourse, particularly in the West.
-Politicians, think-tanks, media outlets, as well as law-enforcement agencies present sharia as a barbaric set of antiquated laws that have no regard for democracy, human rights, women's freedom, etc., when in reality, the opposite is true.
-Social welfare, freedom, human dignity, and human relationships are among the higher objectives of sharia.
-Sharia protects the inalienable rights of people, such as those pertaining to their individual faith, life, family, property, and intellect.
+Shari'ah has become one of the hottest topics of discussion and debate in the contemporary political discourse, particularly in the West.
+Politicians, think-tanks, media outlets, as well as law-enforcement agencies present shari'ah as a barbaric set of antiquated laws that have no regard for democracy, human rights, women's freedom, etc., when in reality, the opposite is true.
+Social welfare, freedom, human dignity, and human relationships are among the higher objectives of shari'ah (Maqasid al-Shari'ah المقاصد الشريعة).
+Shari'ah protects the inalienable rights of people, such as those pertaining to their individual faith, life, family, property, and intellect.
+There is an emerging Islamophobic and anti-Shari'ah movement in America to create doubt in the minds of the believers, and at the same time create fear in the hearts of non-Muslims.

-It is an error to think of sharia as a "legal-politico-military doctrine," as some political activists claim.
-It is also incorrect to associate and restrict sharia only to the punitive laws of Islam.
-Furthermore, sharia is not and cannot be enforced in non-Muslim countries.
+It is an error to think of shari'ah as a "legal-politico-military doctrine," as some political activists claim.
+It is also incorrect to associate and restrict shari'ah only to the punitive laws of Islam.